HansenJacobA/template-pwa/README.md

 ## Set Up

-1. Fork and clone this repository or copy the files into your application.
+1. Create a new repository on Github and select this repository as a template or fork and clone this repository or copy the files into your application.

 2. Keep or create your own package.json and follow the promps with the command below